PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   :param table options: A table with key: value pairs with listen options.

   The options that can be set are the same as :func:`addLocal`.

-.. function:: setLocal(address[[[,do_tcp], so_reuseport], tcp_fast_open_qsize])

-  .. deprecated:: 1.2.0

-  Remove the list of listen addresses and add a new one.

-  :param str address: The IP Address with an optional port to listen on.
-                      The default port is 53.
-  :param bool do_tcp: Also bind a TCP port on ``address``, defaults to true.
-  :param bool so_reuseport: Use ``SO_REUSEPORT`` if it is available, defaults to false
-  :param int tcp_fast_open_qsize: The size of the TCP Fast Open queue.
-Set to a number
-                                  higher than 0 to enable TCP Fast Open when available.
-                                  Default is 0.

 Control Socket, Console and Webserver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~